 An essential part of preventing an infestation of a certain insect in your home is to learn what draws that insect into your home to begin with.
 Insects are drawn indoors usually by choice rather than by accident, so understanding what attracts insects into your home and acting to eliminate those attractions can prevent the infestation altogether and can thus prevent your needing to resort to potentially toxic pesticide chemicals in order to control the infestation.

 Insects and Bathrooms

-Iowa State University Extension Entomologist Donald Lewis notes that a common misconception among homeowners is that insects are more common in the bathroom than other rooms in the house because huge insect populations thrive in sewer systems and insects therefore find their way into bathrooms via sink faucets, bath drains, shower heads and the like.
+Some people believe insects are more common in the bathroom than other rooms in the house because huge insect populations thrive in sewer systems.
 Rather, insects are in general are probably no more common in the bathroom than in other parts of the house; we simply observe them in the bathroom more frequently since they tend to fall into sinks and bathtubs and are unable to escape.

 Serious infestations should be treated with a carefully designed pesticide program.
-Avoid "bomb"-style aerosol foggers as they are only marginally effective.
-Instead, look for bait insecticides as well as contact spray insecticides and pesticide powders as they are more effective at removing a roach infestation.
+Avoid bomb-style aerosol foggers as they are only marginally effective.
+Instead, look for roach bait traps, which ideally are child-proof, as well as contact spray insecticides and pesticide powders as they are more effective at removing a roach infestation.
 Whatever type of pesticide you choose to use, follow the manufacturer's application instructions meticulously and use the smallest amount possible to achieve the desired insecticidal result.